windup/rhamt-vscode-extension/README.md

 ![Eclipse Che Plugin](resources/rhamt_che_installation_view.png)

-Lastly, this [demo](https://github.com/johnsteele/che-rhamt-demo) can be used to quickly experiment with the Che plugin.

 ## Features

 This extension provides the ability to analyze, assess, and migrate source code (using RHAMT) from within VSCode and Eclipse Che.